In the interests of transparency...

-Keeping track of your use of the Shorthand app enables us to report back to you and other members of your workspace about when stories have been updated and by whom, and to enable you to organise items in the application in ways that make it easier for you to use.
+Keeping track of your use of the Shorthand app enables us to report back to you and other members of your organisation about when stories have been updated and by whom, and to enable you to organise items in the application in ways that make it easier for you to use.

 - Keep tracks of links you click within our sites and emails.

 Knowledge of how you interact with links across our services enables us to provide you with relevant information, and also helps us to improve the services we provide.
 For instance, if you've clicked a link in our newsletter, we can assume you've read some of its content.

-If you have created a Shorthand account and provided a workspace name (as opposed to joining an existing team or workspace's Shorthand workspace), we consider you a Customer.
+If you have created a Shorthand account and provided an organisation name (as opposed to joining an existing team or organisation's Shorthand workspace), we consider you a Customer.
 This is the case whether you are trying out the service without payment, or are paying for a subscription.
 For Shorthand Customers and their authorised Administrators, you should be aware of our Terms of Service, which you will have agreed to upon setting up your account.